erfanbiabanpoor/ToDoApp/README.md

-This is a simple ToDoApp with JS
+This is my ToDoApp with MVC pattern .